developer0hye/Yolo_Label/README.md

 # CONCLUSIONS
 I've reinvented the wheel.
 ![dont-reinvent-the-wheel](https://user-images.githubusercontent.com/35001605/47709289-46160c80-dc73-11e8-8ef6-6af3a3c52403.jpg)

-If you are interested in implementing YOLOv3 and familiar with PyTorch, refer to [developer0hye/YOLOv3Tiny](https://github.com/developer0hye/YOLOv3Tiny)!
-I tried to re-implement YOLOv3Tiny of which code is easily redable.

 # TO DO LISTS
 Upload binary file for easy usage for windows and ubuntu